hexagontk/hexagon/port_templates/README.md

 [templates_freemarker]: /templates_freemarker/

 ### Register a Template Engine
-You can register multiple template engines with a regex:
+You can register multiple template engines using regular expressions:

-@code port_templates/src/test/kotlin/TemplateManagerTest.kt:templateAdapterRegistration
+@code port_templates/src/test/kotlin/examples/TemplatesTest.kt:templateRegex

-Template is selected from top to bottom, picking the first matched one.
+The template adapter is selected from top to bottom, picking the first matched one.

-Special case for `.*` pattern
+You can use Glob syntax to bind patterns to template adapters if you prefer:

+@code port_templates/src/test/kotlin/examples/TemplatesTest.kt:templateGlob

 ### Usage
-To render a template, do something like this:

-#### Templates are referenced by URLs
-#### Special variables passed to templates
-#### Locale usage
+To render a template, you have to use the [TemplateManager] object.
+The data to be used inside the template must be supplied in a map (context), the template URL and current time-stamp (`_template_` and `_now_` variables) are added to the context automatically.
+Check the code below for an example:

-@code port_templates/src/test/kotlin/TemplateAdapterTest.kt:templateAdapterUsage
+@code port_templates/src/test/kotlin/examples/TemplatesTest.kt:templateUsage

+[TemplateManager]: /api/port_templates/com.hexagonkt.templates/-template-manager/index.html

 # Package com.hexagonkt.templates